geosolutions-it/MapStore2/docs/user-guide/paragraph-section.md

 ## Media Content

-Adding a media content, the [Media Editor Window](media-editor-window.md) opens to allow adding the supported media (like Image, Map or Video).
+Adding a media content, the [Media Editor](media-editor-window.md) opens to allow adding the supported media (like Image, Map or Video).

 ### Images

-An image added inside the paragraph section can be customized through the [Content Image Toolbar](content-image-toolbar.md).
+An image added inside the paragraph section can be customized through the [Image Content Toolbar](content-image-toolbar.md).
 Below is an example of a small, center-aligned image, just below a text content:

 <img src="../img/paragraph-section/text-image.jpg" class="ms-docimage"/>

 ### Maps

-A map added inside the paragraph section can be customized through the [Content Map Toolbar](content-map-toolbar.md).
+A map added inside the paragraph section can be customized through the [Map Content Toolbar](content-map-toolbar.md).
 Below is an example of a large, center-aligned map, just below an Image content:

 <img src="../img/paragraph-section/image-map.jpg" class="ms-docimage"/>

 ## Web Page Content

 Adding a web page content, the Web Page Windows opens allowing the user to add the URL of an extenal web page.
-A web page added inside the paragraph section can be customized through the [Content Web Page Toolbar](content-web-toolbar.md).
+A web page added inside the paragraph section can be customized through the [Web Page Content Toolbar](content-web-toolbar.md).
 Below is an example of a medium, center-aligned web content, just below a map one:

 <img src="../img/paragraph-section/map-web.jpg" class="ms-docimage"/>